Kontick/BooksApp/README.md

 - Clean Architecture with modular structure;
 - Architecture pattern: MVVM.

-**Notes:**
+## Notes:
-- No public fields throughout the project except in one file (`CacheBook.kt` entity for Room database) due to necessary code generation.
+No public fields and private functions throughout the project except in tests and in one file (`CacheBook.kt` entity for Room database) due to necessary code generation.